isbeorn/nina.docs/docs/advanced/autofocus.md

 ### AF Number of attempts

-If a focus run is deemed unsuccessful (which can happen with the Star HFR methodology, which compares the final Star HFR with the initial Star HFR), if there are Auto Focus Attempts left, a new focus run will be attempted.
+If a focus run is deemed unsuccessful (which can happen with the Star HFR methodology, which compares the final Star HFR to the initial Star HFR), if there are Auto Focus Attempts left, a new focus run will be attempted.
 When all the attempts are exhausted, the autofocus routine will declare failure, get back to its original focuser position, and imaging will continue as usual.
-For most users, a value of 1 (single attempts, no re-try in case of failure) or 2 (one reattempt in case of failure) is appropriate.
+For most users, a value of 1 (single attempt, no re-try in case of failure) or 2 (one reattempt in case of failure) is appropriate.

 ### AF Number of Frames per point